How to install Laminate flooring

-Laminate is one of the easiest types of flooring to install yourself.
-Most laminate flooring systems come with a tongue and groove system in which the laminate boards snap together.
+Laminate is one of the easiest types of flooring to install yourself, which means that even inexperienced homeowners can install a Laminate floor themselves.
+Most of laminate flooring systems are provided with a tongue and groove system in which the boards snap together.

-Since laminate flooring was made to imitate real wood flooring, you should lay your laminate planks in the same way you would real wood planks or boards.
+Since Laminate flooring is made to imitate real wood flooring, you should lay your Laminate planks in the same way you would real wood planks or boards.
 If the room is rectangular, you should lay the planks parallel to the longer wall, and if the room is square, you should lay the planks towards the primary source of light.
-If you're installing laminate in a corridor, lay the planks along the length of it.
+If you're installing Laminate in a corridor, lay the planks along the length of it.

-Yes, underlayment is necessary for laminate floors because it helps the laminate planks lay smoother, connect better, and can provide a better acoustic insulation if the underlay selected is acoustic.
-It can either be attached to the bottom of the laminate flooring or supplied as a separate product.
+Yes, underlayment is necessary for Laminate floors as it helps the Laminate planks lay smoother, connect better, and can provide a better acoustic insulation if the underlay selected is acoustic.
+It can either be attached to the bottom of the Laminate flooring or supplied as a separate product.

 Laminate floors 'float' on top of the subfloor and underlayment must be used to ensure the even distribution of the floor.
-In addition to providing the necessary support and stability to the floor, an underlayment provides moisture and sound-reducing properties.
-If you are installing laminate on top of concrete floors where there is a chance of moisture seeping up from the subfloor, you also need to install a vapour barrier.
+In addition to providing the necessary support and stability to the floor, an underlayment provides sound-reducing properties.
+If you are installing Laminate on top of concrete floors where there is a chance of moisture seeping up from the subfloor, you also need to install a vapour barrier membering (PE foil).